dgsergio/pin-board-quotes/README.md

 ### React, React Router
-This application was created with [RectJS](https://react.dev/).
+This application was created with [ReactJS](https://react.dev/).
 ReactRouter dependency was used to manage routing and Firebase dependency for the backend user authentication.

 ### Highlights
 To use the corkboard the user must create an account and logged in.

 Post-it notes use database.
-The Data is fetched with a custom hook either to GET, POST, PUT or DELETE an item in the database.
+The Data is fetched with a custom hook either to GET, POST, PUT or DELETE an item.

-Notes can be created, read, updated and deleted (CRUD) with a intuitive and visual system.
+Notes can be created, read, updated and deleted (CRUD) with a intuitive and visual experience.

 The CSS style of the website was entirely coded by hand using CSS module.
 Just like JSX, no external code was copied.